Jameshillers/ANN_final/README.md

 # ANN_final
-This project is aimed at using journaling data to predict emotions from entries.
+This project is aimed at using journaling data to predict emotions from entries. \n

 Files Contained in the Repo
 data_cleaning.ipynb: